Ramen Eggs (Ajitsuke Tamago)

 Soboro Don (Ground Chicken Bowl)

 Craving a quick and comforting meal?
 Try Soboro Don, sweet-savory ground chicken and fluffy scrambled eggs over a bowl of rice.
-It’s a simple bento lunch classic that’s just as delicious over hot rice for a weeknight dinner.
-The best part?
-It’s ready in only 30 minutes.
+It's a simple bento lunch classic that’s just as delicious for weeknight dinners.